SergeyKulagin/Docker/images/zookeeper/README.md

 # About
 Zookeeper image adopted for Kubernetes Stateful pods based on https://github.com/31z4/zookeeper-docker.
-I did a little clean-up and adopted for my needs.
+I did a little clean-up and adopted it for my needs.
+# Cli
+`zkCli.sh -server 192.168.100.34:30130` - to connect to a zookeeper node.
+After the connection it will show the list of available commands.
 # Build command
 ```
 docker buildx build \